-Because vaccination against mumps is routine in childhood, beginning at 12 to 15 months of age (see see Vaccinating Infants and Children), fewer than 300 cases usually occur each year.
+Because vaccination against mumps is routine in childhood, beginning at 12 to 15 months of age (see see Childhood Vaccination Schedule), fewer than 300 cases usually occur each year.
 However, a 2006 mumps outbreak in the midwestern United States caused more than 2,500 cases in 4 months.
 Young adults had the highest infection rates, which highlighted the need for continued use of vaccination.

 Once the infection has started, it just has to run its course.
 To minimize discomfort, children should avoid foods that require much chewing or are acidic.
 Analgesics, such as acetaminophen and ibuprofen, may be used for headache and discomfort.
 Boys or men with inflammation of the testes need bed rest.
 The scrotum may be supported with an athletic supporter or by an adhesive-tape bridge connected between the thighs.
 Ice packs may be applied to relieve pain.

 If pancreatitis causes severe nausea and vomiting, fluids may be given by vein (intravenously), and intake by mouth should be avoided for a few days.
 Children with meningitis or encephalitis may need intravenous fluids and acetaminophen or ibuprofen for a fever or headache.
 If seizures develop, anticonvulsant drugs may be needed.